-Sections 2(1)(3) and 9(1)(6) of ESA Ontario Regulation 288-011 of the Employment Standards Act states that an employer is not required to pay statutory notice or severance pay to ”an employee who has been guilty of wilful misconduct, disobedience or wilful neglect of duty that is not trivial and has not been condoned by the employer.”
+Sections 2(1)(3) and 9(1)(6) of ESA Ontario Regulation 288-01 of the ESA states that an employer is not required to pay statutory notice or severance pay to ”an employee who has been guilty of wilful misconduct, disobedience or wilful neglect of duty that is not trivial and has not been condoned by the employer.”

-In the 2011 decision Oosterbosch v.
-FAG Aerospace Inc.2 the trial judge found that the employer had met its burden of establishing that it had just cause to terminate the employee.
+For example, in Oosterbosch the trial judge found that the employer had met its burden of establishing that it had just cause to terminate the employee.
 However, the judge held that the employer had failed to prove that the plaintiff’s “offending behavior” represented “wilful misconduct, disobedience or wilful neglect of duty” that would disentitle him to receipt of termination and severance payments under the provisions of the ESA.
 As a result, the plaintiff was awarded damages for the employer’s failure to pay him his statutory notice and severance under the ESA.